 The KC Compact 464 clone

 The KC Compact is technically not an Amstrad CPC computer, but a soviet era clone.
 As electronics was hard to get by in the Soviet Union, companies reverse engineered existing architectures from the west and cloned them.
-THe KC Compact is architecturally similar to the CPC 464 and runs almost all of the 464 software without a problem.
+The KC Compact is architecturally similar to the CPC 464 and runs almost all of the 464 software without a problem.
 The biggest difference is that the KC Compact did not come with a built in tape recorder and the user had to provide one for loading games and other software.

 Amstrad CPC Computers